 On the two PHP tracks this year, one more general and the other more Symfony-oriented, you will have an opportunity to participate in the following hands-on workshops:

 Hugo is a PHP and Symfony certified developer.
 He worked nine years for SensioLabs as a web developer, head of training, and software architect.
 He is now a backend lead developer at Dayuse.com.
 In his free time, Hugo contributes to Symfony and various OSS PHP projects and local user groups.

 Anna is a web developer, project rescue expert, Pluralsight author, speaker, and former conference organizer.
 She enjoys realizing seemingly impossible things and advise others on how to accomplish the same.
 She has been coding since 1997.

 Tobias is an open source enthusiast and has spent many years trying to bring something good to the community.
 He is a Symfony core team member, co-host of the Sound of Symfony podcast, and an organizer of Swedish PHP meetups.
 He maintains projects like httplug.io, guzzle, buzz, Puli, Assert, and many more.
 He is also involved with the PHP-FIG by writing a PSR for HTTP clients.

-Luka is passionate about being a developer, teacher and mentor for newcomers into world of programming.
-He works for Code4Hire, a remote team of software engineers, and is one of the organizers of WebCamp Zagreb conference.
+Luka is passionate about being a developer, teacher, and mentor to the newcomers into the world of programming.
+He works for Code4Hire, a remote team of software engineers, and is one of the organizers of the WebCamp Zagreb conference.
 He enjoys playing and watching sports that Croatians find odd and unpopular.